latticexyz/stressoor.js/README.md

 ## Stressoor 101 [WIP]

-The `Stressoor` object initializes a set number of deterministically generated addresses.
+The `Stressoor` object initializes a set number of deterministically generated wallets.
 We call, `Stressoor.stress(stressFunc, nCalls, ...)` to cyclically iterate through them until the desired number of calls have been made.

 The stressoor will call a `stressFunc` with each of those wallets.